Gravitational Waves versus X and Gamma Ray Emission in a Short Gamma-Ray Burst: Inference of neutron star binary parameters

-In Fig.~\ref{fig:crust} we have plotted the theoretical baryon load given by Eq.~(\ref{eq:Bth}) for GRB 090227B, namely using $E^{GRB}_{tot}=2.83\times 10^{53}$ erg, as a function of the mass $M$ of the globally and locally neutral neutron stars shown in Fig.~\ref{fig:MRconstraints}.
+In Fig.~\ref{fig:crust} we have plotted the theoretical baryon load given by Eq.~(\ref{eq:Bth}) for GRB 090227B, namely using $E^{GRB}_{tot}=2.83\times 10^{53}$ erg, as a function of the mass $M$ of the neutron star for the nuclear equations of state of Table \ref{tab:MRcrit}.
+For the locally neutral case we use for the sake of comparison only the result for the NL3 parameterization.

-The agreement of the observed baryon load of GRB 090227B (see Table \ref{tab:GRB090227B} and \cite{marco2012}) with the low mass of the crust obtained from the globally neutral neutron stars of \cite{NPA2012} is evident (see Fig.~\ref{fig:crust}).
+The agreement of the observed baryon load of GRB 090227B (see Table \ref{tab:GRB090227B} and \cite{2013ApJ...763..125M}) with the low mass of the crust obtained from the globally neutral neutron stars of \cite{2012NuPhA.883....1B} is evident (see Fig.~\ref{fig:crust}).
 It can be compared and contrasted with the ones obtained enforcing the local charge neutrality condition.
-For the specific binary neutron star system studied here we obtain a theoretical prediction of the baryon load from Eq.~(\ref{eq:Bth}), $B\sim E^B_{\rm crust}/E^{GRB}_{tot} \sim 7.6\times 10^{-5}$, or a mass of the baryons $M_B = E^B_{\rm crust}/c^2\sim 1.2\times 10^{-5} M_\odot$, to be confronted with the one obtained from the fitting procedure of GRB 090227B, $B \sim 4.13\times 10^{-5}$, corresponding to $M_B = B E^{GRB}_{tot}/c^2 \sim 0.7\times 10^{-5} M_\odot$.
-The above theoretical predictions of the neutron star crust mass $M_{\rm crust}$ and consequently the value of $E^B_{\rm crust}$ and $B$ have been inferred for a crust with a density at its edge equal to the neutron drip density $\rho_{\rm drip}\sim 4.3\times 10^{11}$ g cm$^{-3}$.
-Neutron star crusts with densities $\rho<\rho_{\rm drip}$ are predicted by the new neutron star theory \cite{NPA2012}, there is still room for smaller values of the baryonic matter ejected in a binary process, and consequently to still shorter genuinely short GRBs.
+For the specific binary neutron star system adopted here, we obtain a theoretical prediction of the baryon load from Eq.~(\ref{eq:Bth}) with $\eta=1$, $B_{\rm th}\approx 4.5\times 10^{-4}$, or a mass of the baryons $M_B = M^{tot}_{\rm crust}\approx 7.2\times 10^{-5}~M_\odot$, to be confronted with the one obtained from the fitting procedure of GRB 090227B, $B \sim 4.13\times 10^{-5}$, corresponding to $M_B = B\times E^{GRB}_{tot}/c^2 \sim 0.7\times 10^{-5}~M_\odot$.
+A perfect agreement requires $\eta\approx 0.1$ for the NL3 nuclear model, while the other nuclear parameterizations require a slightly lower value of $\eta$; see Fig.~\ref{fig:crust}.
+The above theoretical predictions of the neutron star crust mass $M_{\rm crust}$ and consequently the value of $E^B_{\rm crust}$ and $B$ have been inferred for a crust with a density at its edge equal to the neutron drip density $\rho_{\rm drip}\sim 4.3\times 10^{11}$~g~cm$^{-3}$.
+Neutron star crusts with densities $\rho<\rho_{\rm drip}$ are predicted by the new neutron star theory \citep{2012NuPhA.883....1B}, therefore there is still room for smaller values of the baryonic matter ejected in a binary process, and consequently to still shorter genuinely short GRBs.